Azure/cortana-intelligence-energy-supply-optimization/Manual Deployment Guide/README.md

 #### 1) Get the database credentials.

-  You can get your database credentials from step 3 when you setting up the SQL database.
+  You can get your database credentials from step 3 when you are setting up the SQL database.

 #### 2)	Update the data source of the Power BI file